josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🫒_occupation_as_containment_regime.md

 > 📡 Cross-references:
 >
-> - [✂️ Engineered Disjuncture of Allies]() — source logic of antagonism as engine
+> - ✂️ Engineered Disjuncture of Allies — *source logic of antagonism as engine*
-> - [🧠 Big Picture Protocols]) — macro-diagnostic frameworks of containment
+> - 🧠 Big Picture Protocols — *macro-diagnostic frameworks of containment*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-06_
+_Last updated: 2025-11-12_